thixxa/testing-repo/readme.md

-#This is my firsy git and github project
+#This is my first git and github project